Email Segmentation Guide for Shopify (+ Mistakes to Know)

 Another criterion you can look at over time when going over purchase behavior is occasion-based purchases, i.e., buying only during specific festivals, and thus targeting them only in those periods, such as Christmas, Black Friday, etc.

-Use Brevo’s smart send tool to tailor the send time for each subscriber for maximum open rates.
+Use our Smart Delivery tool to tailor the send time for each subscriber for maximum open rates.

 User Engagement-based Segmentation